mattraykowski/aprsme/README.md

 ## NEW: Use RabbitMQ and aprs_slurp with docker-compose:
     $ docker-compose up

+You can then view the RabbitMQ admin at http://localhost:15672/ The default bitnami username and password are in docker-compose.yml

 ## OLD: (rabbitMQ and aprs_slurp run locally)

     $ brew install rabbitmq